-The engagement policy aims to reduce particularly negative impacts on greenhouse gas emission PAI indicators (Scope 1 and 2) and consumption of energy from non-renewable sources, and serious violations of the Principles of the UN Global Compact and OECD Guidelines for Multinational Enterprises.
+The engagement policy aims to reduce particularly negative impacts on greenhouse gas emission PAI indicators (Scope 1 and 2) and energy consumption of non-renewable energies, and serious violations of the Principles of the UN Global Compact and OECD Guidelines for Multinational Enterprises.
 This means that, if one of the portfolio companies is especially inadequate in managing the relevant indicators, this is addressed with the company and an attempt is made to work towards positive development over an appropriate period of time.